When designing an eLearning course to boost your client’s sales performance, what is the first step that comes to your mind?

 The CRM software will provide you with several “state-of-affairs” observations.
 Tap into this data to determine current performance level, analyze gaps and determine the best route to achieve the KPI for the particular sales area.

-Performance gap needs to be converted into your new sales training.
+Performance gap needs to be converted into your new sales enablement venture.

 Good luck.
 Remember to measure your training impact using statistical inferences and graphs to present in your portfolio to your future clients.